Like mine, your work has possibly slowed a little because of COVID-19. For that matter, I’m sure most practices and vocations.

 Neither is social distancing a problem when taking a briefing by phone, e-mail or Zoom.
 Nor reviewing documents sent by courier.

-We need to get on site quickly after an incident because physical and environmental conditions change and important data can be lost.
+However, we do need to get on site quickly after an incident because physical and environmental conditions change and important data can be lost.
 This is the case whether it’s a breaking-news, catastrophic failure or a tiny component failure, a terrible accident or a seemingly “simple” slip and fall.
 Examples of important data include:

 - The volume of oil in the ground and the ground water after a fuel oil spill; (the change in volume depends on subsoil conditions and the topography)